muammar/centerfinder/README.md

 - Number of FROZEN MOs.
 - Number of OCCUPIED MOs.
 - The wavefunction in the format: `wf,#electrons,Sym,Multiplicity`.
+- Atoms to be discarded by symmetry reasons.

+*Note*: The default answers are `NO` so you can just press enter and the program will continue.

 Finally, a `molpro.in` and `molpro2.in` files will be created at the end of the execution.
 Please *note* that in MOLPRO you can only run maximum of about `100`